pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 Some papers show the minimum bitlength of the parameters of pairing-friendly curves for each security level when applying exTNFS as an attacking method for FFDLP.
 For 128 bits of security, Menezes, Sarkar and Singh estimated the minimum bitlength of p of BN curves after exTNFS as 383 bits, and that of BLS12 curves as 384 bits {{MSS17}}.
-For 256 bits of security, Kiyomura et al. estimated the minimum bitlength of p^k of BLS48 curves as 27,410 bits, which implied 572 bits of p {{Kiy}}.
+For 256 bits of security, Kiyomura et al. estimated the minimum bitlength of p^k of BLS48 curves as 27,410 bits, which implied 572 bits of p {{KIK17}}.

 # Security Evaluation of Pairing-Friendly Curves {#secure_params}